tredly/tredly-api/README.md

 # Tredly API

-Version 0.5.0
+Version 1.0.0
-June 9 2016
+June 23 2016

-This is a software package to provide API to Tredly Host.
+This is a software package to provide API to a Tredly Host.
 You can find out more information about Tredly at **<http://tredly.com>**

 ## Installation

-Requires Tredly 0.10.0 <https://github.com/vuid-com/tredly-host> or later
+Requires Tredly 1.0.0 <https://github.com/vuid-com/tredly-host> or later

 Checkout this repo and run `./install.sh` to install.